ibm-cloud-docs/apps/secapps.md

 To upload a certificate for your application, follow these steps.

-1. Go to your dashboard.
+1. Go to your resource list.

 2. Select your app to open the app details view.